|

 5.

-The earliest version of the man'gong melody is the Baji You in the 1609 edition of Boya Xinfa, part of Zhenchuan Zhengzong Qinpu, also called Qinpu Hebi (VII/208).
-Nevertheless, it is listed in the Zha Guide together with the old biyu versions of Baji You.
+Although the earliest surviving version of the man'gong melody, the Baji You in the 1609 edition of Boya Xinfa (part of Zhenchuan Zhengzong Qinpu, also called Qinpu Hebi ; VII/208), it is nevertheless listed in the Zha Guide together with the old biyu versions of Baji You.
 In all, mangong tuning versions survive in over 20 handbooks (details) from 1609 to 1931 (Mei'an Qinpu).
-The earliest version to use the title Xia Xian You is the one in 1634 (IX/365; no commentary).
+The earliest version to use the title Xie Xian You is the one in 1634 (IX/365; no commentary).

 After this it only has the poem, in twelve couplets, as follows (not yet translated):